aviaryan/Ahk-CI-Example/README.md

 6. Spend some time going through its code.
 It should be easy enough to understand how to write tests.
 Additionally [Yunit docs](https://github.com/Uberi/Yunit) should be helpful.
 7. Once you have written the tests, run them locally by executing `tests\test.bat` on the terminal.
 8. After pushing the tests to GitHub, you need to sign in to [appveyor](https://www.appveyor.com/) and add the repo to start the CI process.

+### Using custom test framework

+You can use a custom test framework as long as it does the following -

+1. It sends test details to stdout
+2. It exits the script with ExitCode 1 in case one of the test fails.

 ### Need Help ?